The Lady of Autumn: A Weather Folklore

 The ancient Greeks believed the seasons were each ruled by a different goddess.
 Learn about Xarpo, the lady of Autumn.

-We’ve already looked at the story of Persephone, which explains why there are seasons.
-Beyond her story, though, the ancient Greeks also had a series of goddesses, collectively named the Horae (Hours), who controlled various aspects of nature and time, including the seasons.
+We have already looked at the story of Persephone, which explains why there are seasons.
+Beyond her story, the ancient Greeks also had a series of goddesses, collectively named the Horae (Hours), who controlled various aspects of nature and time, including the seasons.

 Among them was Xarpo (also spelled Carpo or Karpo), goddess of autumn and the harvest.
 She had two sisters, Thallo and Auxo, goddesses of spring and summer.
 All three sisters were attendants of Aphrodite, goddess of love, and guarded the path to Mount Olympus.
 Xarpo was specifically responsible for ripening crops.